 ERB testing is only required for Grades 2- 7.
 All students applying must complete standardized tests administered by the Educational Records Bureau (ERB).

 It has always been a part of the mission of St. Luke’s School to be a diverse community.
 Families from a variety of racial, ethnic, national, religious, and socio-economic backgrounds and sexual orientations are represented in our community.
 The current enrollment includes 37% students of color.
-21% of the students receive financial aid.
-We actively embrace multicultural themes in our curriculum, and there is a focus on social issues, human rights, equity and justice inthe upper grades.
+We actively embrace multicultural themes in our curriculum, and there is a focus on social issues, human rights, equity and justice in the upper grades.
 There are active Diversity Committees for both parents and faculty.

 The Financial Aid program seeks to make the School accessible to as many families of varying economic backgrounds as possible.
 Students at all grade levels are eligible to apply for Financial Aid.

 You will find a list of schools to which recent graduates were admitted.
 Graduates attend a variety of competitive independent, public and parochial schools.
 The vast majority of students choose independent day schools in New York City.
 Others attend boarding schools, specialized public schools, or parochial schools.

 The school is located on an historic garden block that it shares with the Church of Saint Luke in the Fields.
 The school campus consists of the main school buildings built in 1928 and 1955, a large outdoor playground, a garden where students grow plants, an annex off the playground, and access to the grounds and church.
 Facilities include: